niolabs/docs/docs/system-designer/designer-tasks.md

 Complete the **create new system** modal:
   * In the **system name** box, enter a name for your system.
+  * In the **template** dropdown, you can keep the default blank system or select a system template.
   * Click **accept**.

   ####&nbsp;